GPS Signals: The Complete Guide to Global Positioning System Signal Technology

 • L5 signal: -154.9 dBW minimum power

-Fleet tracking system utilizing multiple GPS frequency bands for enhanced vehicle monitoring
+Fleet tracking system utilizing multiple GPS frequency bands for system vehicle monitoring

-GPS frequency bands utilized for enhanced tracking accuracy
+GPS frequency bands utilized for system tracking accuracy

 GPS Signal Transmission and Propagation